-by letrozole.– There are two entirely different stories to be found on the aromatase inhibitor
+by Bill Roberts – There are two entirely different stories to be found on the aromatase inhibitor letrozole.

 In medical studies measuring blood estradiol and testosterone levels of hundreds of individuals, letrozole is a very consistent-performing drug with almost no unusual behavior.
 The only unusual behavior to be found in scientific literature is in a very early publication by the pharmaceutical manufacturer which made it appear unbelievably potent, but left out many details.
 All other studies have shown rather ordinary and consistent potency.